CMIPT/docker-script/README.md

 As you can see, the repository now only have `install_ubuntu.sh` that works for `ubuntu`.
 But don't worry if you want to contribute to this repository and make the scripts work for other distros, that is very easy to do.
 Let me show you how.

 Generally, the `create_docker.sh` need no updates.
-You just need update `docker_initializer/installer.sh` and `docker_initializer/installer_distro.sh` the first one is to chose which installer will be executed, its contents is like this:
+You just need update `docker_initializer/installer.sh` and `docker_initializer/installer_distro.sh` the first one is to chose which installer will be executed, its contents are like the following:

 ```bash
 #!/usr/bin/env bash